Wolfyre243/coding-cache/Computing Notes/20-29 Definitions/20 Languages & Protocols/PHP.md

 #Language
-used to create pages, similar to html
+used to create dynamic web pages